GokhanOzturkIO/SecondWeek-Problems/SecondWeekQuestionsAndAnswers.md

     * We use the `?.` operator to check if the value is null.
 If the value is not null, the operation is performed.
 This allows us to safely handle null values and prevent potential errors.
     * We use the `?:` operator to provide a default value or execute an alternative operation if the value is null.
 It's a concise form of an if/else statement.
     * The `!!` operator asserts that a nullable variable is not null.
 However, if the variable is null, it will throw a NullPointerException.
 Therefore, it should be used with caution.

+### Numbers

+1. How many different types of "number" subclasses are there inheriting from the "Number" class?
+Why are their value ranges important?
+    There are 6 subclasses inheriting from the Number class: `Byte`, `Short`, `Int`, `Long`, `Double`, and `Float`.
+These data types are important to us because they have specific value ranges they can hold.
+They occupy different amounts of memory in accordance with their value ranges.
+To achieve maximum performance in our projects, we should work with data types that match the value ranges.
+For example, we should use the Long data type to represent larger numbers or the Byte or Short data types to represent smaller numbers.
+Additionally, we should be careful not to exceed the value ranges of the data types we use in our calculations to avoid unexpected behavior.

+2. If a variable is declared without a type and a value is assigned to it, how does Kotlin perform type inference?

+3. When creating a Float variable, why are both `F` and `f` allowed, while there's no lowercase l when creating a Long variable?
+4. Explain the concepts of Single precision and Double precision.
+5. What symbols are used as decimal separators when working with Double and Float variables?
+What should be considered when using these separators?
+6. How many digits can Double and Float variables process in the fractional part?
+How do they behave for decimal information exceeding this limit?
+In which scenarios should Float and which scenarios should Double be used?
+7. How can you define Decimal, Hexadecimal, and Binary variables in Kotlin?
+8. How are Octal variables defined in Java?
+Can Octal variables be defined in Kotlin?
+9. How is Conventional Notation represented?
+10. How is the underscore (_) used in numerical variables?
+How does Kotlin interpret this?
+11. What do we compare with `==`?
+What do we compare with `===`?
+12. Why is the Byte value range important when comparing with the `===` operator?
+Why does Kotlin exhibit special behavior according to this range?
+13. What mathematical operators can be used in numerical variables?
+14. What comparison operators can be used in numerical variables?
+15. What are Bitwise operators?
+What are they used for?
+How can you use them in Kotlin?
+16. What additional types are used when working with large numbers in Kotlin, and what are their limits?
+17. What is the rounding behavior when using Double and Float variables?
+How can this behavior be modified?